Bynaryman/SUF/README.md

 ## Poster Presentation

-Our work has been proudly presented at the 2024 4th Workshop on Open-Source Design Automation (OSDA), a significant event held in conjunction with the International Conference on Design, Automation and Test in Europe (DATE).
-This presentation took place on March 25, 2024, at the illustrious Palacio De Congresos Valencia (Valencia Conference Centre - VCC) in Valencia, Spain.
-The details of our presentation, including a preview of the poster and a citation for academic use, are provided below.

-### Presentation Details

 We had the opportunity to present our work at the 2024 4th Workshop on Open-Source Design Automation (OSDA), alongside the highly regarded International Conference on Design, Automation and Test in Europe (DATE).
 This event took place on March 25, 2024, at the Palacio De Congresos Valencia (Valencia Conference Centre - VCC) in Valencia, Spain.
 Below, you'll find the details of our presentation, including a preview of the associated poster and guidelines for academic citation.

 ### Poster Preview